Henryk Żyto

-Henryk Żyto (1936-2018) was an international speedway rider from Poland.
+Henryk Żyto (1936–2018) was an international motorcycle speedway rider from Poland.
+He earned 32 international caps for the Poland national speedway team.

 Speedway career

 Żyto reached the final of the Speedway World Championship in the 1960 Individual Speedway World Championship.
+Also in 1960, he rode for Coventry Bees in the British speedway leagues, during the 1960 Speedway National League and won both the Midland Riders' Championship and the Midland Cup.

-He was the Polish champion in 1963 after he won gold at the Polish Individual Speedway Championship.
+He was the Polish champion during the 1963 Polish speedway season, after he won gold medal at the Polish Individual Speedway Championship.